parse-community/parse-php-sdk/README.md

 Contributing / Testing
 ----------------------

-See the CONTRIBUTORS.md file for information on testing and contributing to the Parse PHP SDK.
+See [CONTRIBUTING](CONTRIBUTING.md) for information on testing and contributing to the Parse PHP SDK.
 We welcome fixes and enhancements.

 [Get Composer]: https://getcomposer.org/download/